 3. Build an attitude of gratitude

 Has it ever occurred to you that instead of looking at all that you have lost you can choose to be grateful for all that you’ve received?
 Try doing that once and you will find yourself in a much happier place in your marriage.
 Instead of thinking about the degree you did not get, think about the practical learning you have gained along the way.
-Instead of thinking of all the night you could not be out partying, thing about the beautiful family you have raised together.
+Instead of thinking of all the night you could not be out partying, think about the beautiful family you have raised together.

 4. Love is about giving too